JPEG: JPEG compression

 JPEG uses a lossy form of compression based on the discrete cosine transform (DCT).
 This mathematical operation converts each frame/field of the video source from the spatial (2D) domain into the frequency domain (a.k.a. transform domain).
-A perceptual model based loosely on the human psychovisual system discards high-frequency information, i.e. sharp transitions in intensity, and color hue.
+A perceptual model based loosely on how the human psychovisual system discards high-frequency information, i.e. sharp transitions in intensity, and color hue.
 In the transform domain, the process of reducing information is called quantization.
 In simpler terms, quantization is a method for optimally reducing a large number scale (with different occurrences of each number) into a smaller one, and the transform-domain is a convenient representation of the image because the high-frequency coefficients, which contribute less to the overall picture than other coefficients, are characteristically small-values with high compressibility.
 The quantized coefficients are then sequenced and losslessly packed into the output bitstream.
 Nearly all software implementations of JPEG permit user control over the compression ratio (as well as other optional parameters), allowing the user to trade off picture-quality for smaller file size.
 In embedded applications (such as miniDV, which uses a similar DCT-compression scheme), the parameters are pre-selected and fixed for the application.

 The compression method is usually lossy, meaning that some original image information is lost and cannot be restored, possibly affecting image quality.
 There is an optional lossless mode defined in the JPEG standard.
 However, this mode is not widely supported in products.

 There is also an interlaced progressive JPEG format, in which data is compressed in multiple passes of progressively higher detail.
 This is ideal for large images that will be displayed while downloading over a slow connection, allowing a reasonable preview after receiving only a portion of the data.
 However, support for progressive JPEGs is not universal.
 When progressive JPEGs are received by programs that do not support them (such as versions of Internet Explorer before Windows 7) the software displays the image only after it has been completely downloaded.

 There are also many medical imaging, traffic and camera applications that create and process 12-bit JPEG images both grayscale and color.
 12-bit JPEG format is included in an Extended part of the JPEG specification.
 The libjpeg codec supports 12-bit JPEG and there even exists a high-performance version.